Skip to main content

 Overview

-Aconitum columbianum is an upright herbaceous perennial reaching 2–6 feet (60–180 cm) tall with a spread of 18–30 inches (45–75 cm) — height varying considerably by site moisture, elevation, and light.
-Stems are erect, branched in the upper portion, forming an open clump.
-Leaves are palmately divided, 3–6 inches (7.5–15 cm) wide, with five to seven deeply lobed and sharply serrated segments, medium to dark green.
-Flowers are blue to blue-violet, occasionally white or cream, with the characteristic arched hood (galea) of the genus Aconitum, produced on racemes from June through August, with bloom time varying by elevation and latitude.
-It is the primary native Aconitum species of western North America, found from British Columbia south to New Mexico and Arizona in moist mountain habitats.
-As with all *Aconitum*, all parts contain aconitine alkaloids and are highly toxic to humans, pets, and livestock.
+Aconitum columbianum is an upright herbaceous perennial in the family Ranunculaceae native to western North America, reaching 2-6 feet (60-180 cm) tall with a spread of 18-30 inches (45-75 cm); height varies considerably with site moisture, elevation, and light.
+Stems are erect and branched in the upper portion, forming an open clump.
+Leaves are palmately divided, 3-6 inches (7.5-15 cm) wide, with five to seven deeply lobed and sharply serrated segments, medium to dark green.
+From June through August the plant bears branched racemes of hooded flowers 0.75-1.25 inches (2-3 cm) long in blue to blue-violet, occasionally white or cream; the characteristic arched upper sepal (galea) gives the genus its common name monkshood.
+This is the primary native Aconitum species of western North America.
+All parts of Aconitum columbianum contain aconitine alkaloids and are severely toxic to humans, pets, and livestock if ingested; skin contact with cut stems or crushed foliage can cause numbness and tingling in sensitive individuals because aconitine is absorbed through intact skin.
+The plant declines rapidly in soils that dry out during active growth.

 Native Range

 Aconitum columbianum is native to western North America, ranging from British Columbia and Alberta south through the Rocky Mountains and Cascades to New Mexico and Arizona.
-It occurs in moist mountain meadows, stream margins, seeps, and open woodland edges at elevations from 4,000 to 11,000 feet (1,200–3,350 m), typically in areas with consistent soil moisture from snowmelt or groundwater.
+It occurs in moist mountain meadows, stream margins, seeps, and open woodland edges at 4,000-11,000 feet (1,200-3,350 m) elevation in sites with consistent soil moisture from snowmelt or groundwater.

 Suggested Uses

-Planted in naturalized gardens, native plant borders, and moist woodland or meadow edges at 18–24 inch (45–60 cm) spacing, particularly in western North American landscapes.
-The blue-to-blue-violet flowers July–August and the native range make it suitable for habitat and pollinator gardens in the Pacific Northwest and Rocky Mountain regions.
-Suited to zones 3–7 in consistently moist, cool sites.
-Not suited to dry soils, hot-summer climates, or gardens accessible to unsupervised children or grazing animals.
+Planted in naturalized gardens, native plant borders, and moist woodland or meadow edges at 18-24 inch (45-60 cm) spacing, particularly in western North American landscapes where it occurs as a native.
+The blue-to-blue-violet flowers from June through August and the western-native range suit habitat and pollinator plantings in the Pacific Northwest and Rocky Mountain regions.
+Combined with Mimulus lewisii, Veratrum californicum, and Senecio triangularis in native moist-meadow plantings.
+Not suited to dry soils, hot-summer climates, small gardens frequented by unsupervised children, or pasture settings with grazing livestock because all parts are severely toxic if ingested.

 How to Identify

-Aconitum columbianum is identified in its native range by the hooded blue to blue-violet flowers on branched racemes, combined with deeply palmately divided leaves, 3–6 inches (7.5–15 cm) wide, with five to seven sharply serrated lobes.
-The hooded flower form of Aconitum is shared only with larkspurs (Delphinium), which have an open spur rather than a closed hood.
-A. columbianum is the only native *Aconitum* in most of its western range and is distinguished from introduced European species by native habitat association and slightly more branched inflorescence.
-Flower color varies from deep blue-violet to pale blue or cream.
+Identified in its native western range by hooded blue to blue-violet (occasionally white or cream) flowers on branched racemes combined with palmately divided leaves 3-6 inches (7.5-15 cm) wide with five to seven sharply serrated lobes.
+The hooded flower form of Aconitum is shared only with Delphinium (larkspurs), which have an open spur rather than a closed arched hood above the other sepals.
+A. columbianum is the only native Aconitum across most of its western range and is separated from introduced European species by native habitat association and a slightly more branched inflorescence.

 Appearance